srh-gst/ML_term_paper/Paper/paper.md

 | A                    |                          2.58834 |
 | N                    |                          3.61111 |
 | U                    |                          3.28139 |
+  :Average number of on-the-job trainings per classification of the job in terms of skills.
+Category 1 represents skilled white-collar occupations, 2 represents semi-skilled white-collar occupations, 3 represents semi-skilled blue-collar occupations and 4 are elementary occupations.
+The categories A, N, U comprise respondents who have not worked more than 5 years, did not state any occupation or where the skill level is unknown, respectively.

 Table: Average number of open training courses per job classification \label{tab:mean_offJob_Class}

 | Job classification   | Mean number of open training courses |